 These headphones do not come with a compatible app for added customization options.

 The SoundBuds Curve are Bluetooth-only headphones with no audio cable or base/dock.
-They have a decent wireless range but do not support simultaneous multi-device pairing or NFC.
+They are one the best wireless earbuds we've tested so far; they have a decent wireless range but do not support simultaneous multi-device pairing or NFC.
 On the upside, they have relatively low latency for a Bluetooth headset and even support aptX but still won't be the ideal headphones for gaming or watching movies.

 The Anker Curve do not have multi-device pairing or NFC support.
 On the upside, their hold-to-pair procedure is not difficult to use and not as frustrating as some Bluetooth headphones due to the decent feedback of the buttons on the in-line remote.